Socratease, Inc. ("Socratease", "we," "us," or "our") respects the privacy of its Users ("User,"

 HOW DO WE PROTECT INFORMATION WE COLLECT?

-Our Website and App receive regular security scans and penetration tests.
-Our Website and App also
+Our Website and receive regular security scans and penetration tests.
+Our Website also

 receive regular malware scans.
-In addition, our Website and App use an SSL certificate as an added
+In addition, our Website use an SSL certificate as an added

 security measure.
 We require username and passwords for our employees who can access your personal